Md-Mursaleen/Stock-Broking-App/README.md

 # Stock Broking App

 This is a React Native application that allows users to view stock data fetched from the Alpha Vantage API.
-It includes a product screen where users can search for stocks by symbol and view detailed information about each stock.
+It includes a product screen where users can search for stocks by symbol and view detailed information about each stock and changes in price through charts.

 ## Features